Knowledge Base

 3. BlueConic request URL

-This step is also purely informational, and helps in constructing the request URL for the other system.
-It displays URL parts labelled Goal address, Key (optional), and Matching.
+This step is purely informational and helps in constructing the request URL for the other system.
+It displays URL parts labeled Goal address, Key (optional), and Matching.
 Use these three parts to construct a URL as follows:

 • If the external system will send the API key via request headers, append the parts Goal address and Matching to construct the complete URL.